Why SAE Institute?

-All SAE courses have a focus on practical, hands-on delivery.
+All courses at SAE Institute have a focus on practical, hands-on delivery.
 The amount of practical time you experience during your studies does vary, depending on your course.
 You will also have opportunities to access campus resources and facilities outside of class time, during campus opening hours.

 The degree program is a more intensive course of study that includes a wider range of courses.
 This better prepares the graduate for success in the field and enhanced employment opportunities.

 Successful creative media graduates need both practical skills and theoretical knowledge.
 It is important to know the "how" and the "why" of your industry.
-SAE courses are specifically designed to give you practical expertise and a solid theoretical foundation.
+Courses at SAE Institute are specifically designed to give you practical expertise and a solid theoretical foundation.

-Yes, SAE students can transfer between SAE schools, provided the program you are taking is offered at both schools.
+Yes, SAE Institute students can transfer between SAE Institute schools, provided the program you are taking is offered at both schools.

 Diploma programs can be completed in as few as 9 to 12 months depending on your campus, while degree programs can take as few as 12 to 16 months and the duration is also dependent on your campus.